steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 constraints.
 That said, it would take a tremendous amount of hubris to declare that Rust is the final, ultimate, best language in the "memory safe without GC" space.
 Rust has made a lot of mistakes too.
-Maybe reflecting on those will make for a good twelth year post.
+Maybe reflecting on those will make for a good twelfth year post.
 Someone get started on Rust++, please!

 The reason that today is my Rust-a-versary is that I usually play with a new language over Christmas break, and in 2012, that language was Rust.
-Maybe this Christmas I'll give cpp2 a try.
+Maybe this Christmas, I'll give cpp2 a try.

 In the final minutes before publishing this, I also found another [interesting report](https://www.cisa.gov/sites/default/files/2023-12/CSAC_TAC_Recommendations-Memory-Safety_Final_20231205_508.pdf).